-- i) It is spread over VII and VIII semesters and evaluated at the end of each semester for the assigned credits. - ii) The project may be based on; - Design aspects. - Theoretical/Analytical Modeling. - Computer Simulation - Developing Working Model - iii) The project could be part of the research activity carried out in the department. - iv) The literature survey should be one of the components of the project. - v) The project can be carried outside the institute in a recognized industry/research lab. - vi) HoD and DAAC assign guides for the major project. - vii) The project can be taken up by a group of students (normally four members) from the same or different departments.
+- i) It is spread over VII and VIII semesters and evaluated at the end of each semester for the assigned credits. - ii) The project may be based on: - Design aspects - Theoretical / Analytical Modeling - Computer Simulation - Developing Working Model - iii) The project could be part of the research activity carried out in the department. - iv) The literature survey should be one of the components of the project. - v) The project can also be carried outside the institute in a recognized industry/research lab. - vi) DAAC assign guides for the major project. - vii) The project can be taken up by a group of students (normally four members) from the same or different departments.
 If the project demands the participation of more students, then the condition of four students in a group can be relaxed by DAAC. - Interdisciplinary projects have a guide from each of the participating departments. - The students should maintain a project diary consisting of day-to-day work carried out by them with monitoring by the guide on weekly basis.

-viii) Project Report completed in all respects and approved by the guide and HoD must be submitted at least one week before the commencement of theory examination of VIII semester.
+- viii) Project Report completed in all respects and approved by the guide and HoD must be submitted at least one week before the commencement of theory examination of VIII semester.
 Reports submitted after the last date will not be evaluated in the even semester and I grade will be awarded to major project.
-The students have to register during summer semester or subsequent semester.
+The students have to register during supplementary semester or subsequent semester of the next Academic Year. - ix) Plagiarism check has been made mandatory.